open5e/open5e/source/monsters/tome-of-beasts/D/dragons/sea/index.rst

   uses this lair action again or until the dragon dies.
 * The dragon bends time around its enemies.
-Four creatures the dragon can see within 120 feet of it must succeed on a DC 15 Wisdom save or be affected by a slow spell.
+Four creatures the dragon can see within 120 feet of it must succeed on a DC 15 Wisdom save or be affected by a :ref:`srd:slow` spell.
 This effect last until initiative count 20 on the following round.

 Regional Effects